-Once you’ve launched your blog – you might want to consider the idea of getting it indexed or listed on Google search engine.
+Once you’ve launched your blog – the first thing you’re going to ask is “How to get your blog on Google?”
+You might want to consider the idea of getting it indexed or listed on Google search engine.

 In some cases, it might take several weeks before Google decides to index your blog.
 In fact, some people are having really hard time getting their new blog indexed by Google.

 I’ve actually done a lot of researching over the past couple of months on how to get your blog on Google and I’ve finally found out that you can actually do it in less than 24 hours.